T. M. Devine: Politics

 Devine tried to avoid politics in his writing, stating in a 2010 interview with the Scottish Review of Books that he hoped that people could not tell his politics from his writings, in support of which he observed that the blogosphere had had him down as a Scottish Nationalist in the 1990s and yet as an obvious Unionist a decade later.

 He noted that he had often told people that "the future is not my period" when asked about current events, a statement that he had initially also made when asked about the 2014 Scottish independence referendum.

 He was, however, later to take a public stance on the referendum, voting "Yes" for independence.

 He presented a public statement explaining his reasoning for this to reporters in a Glasgow restaurant on 15 August 2014, stating that he had himself never been a member of any political party, although members of his family, grandparents and parents, had supported the Labour Party.

 After giving his views on the Scottish Parliament, Scottish history and arts, the economy and education system of Scotland, and Irish Catholic Scots, he explained why he rejected "devolution max" as "just a sticking plaster" and came to the conclusion that he would be voting "Yes".
-He is now among Scots who have changed their mind on Independence, and wants a united front to evict the Conservatives from Downing Street.

 He has also spoken out on other political issues, such as objecting to the campaign to remove the statue of Henry Dundas (the Melville Monument) from St Andrew Square, Edinburgh, stating that it was based upon bad history, a simplistic view that gave Dundas sole responsibility for something where larger forces were in fact at play, an argument that brought him into conflict with Geoff Palmer.

 Another issue on which he has publicly commented was the removal of David Hume's name from a tower in George Square, Edinburgh.

 He has expressed the opinion that "[t]argetting statues is a largely meaningless gesture" that "does little to address the very real and ongoing issue of racial prejudice".

 Addressing a petition in 2020 to remove the names of the Tobacco Lords from streets in Glasgow, he stated that they should be retained "as a reminder of [our] past, warts and all" and that "Scotland and slavery should be embedded firmly in the school curriculum".